Eleven

 Link previews

-If you post a web link, the server fetches that page once to build a preview card (title, description, thumbnail).
-In that one moment it sees the URL you posted — never the rest of your message.
-This is the single exception to the rule above, and previews can be turned off.
+Post a web link and the server fetches that page once, to build a preview card: title, description, thumbnail.
+For that one moment it sees the URL.
+It doesn’t see the rest of your message.
+This is the one exception, and it can be switched off.

 Notifications

-Push notifications are delivered as ciphertext and decrypted on your own device, so the notification service (and we) can't read them either.
+Push notifications go out encrypted and get decrypted on your own device, so neither the notification service nor we can read them.

 Keeping and losing data